steven-murray/powerbox/README.rst

 * Create Gaussian or Log-Normal fields
 * Create discrete samples following the field, assuming it describes an over-density.
 * Measure power spectra of output fields to ensure consistency.
+* Seamlessly uses pyFFTW if available for ~double the speed.

 Installation
 ------------